VirtoCommerce/vc-frontend/README.md

     |   |   |   └── main.ts       // The script logic of Vue app entry point for page (Multiple files component)
     |   |   └──....
     |   |
+    |   └── styles                // The styles of the application, are used in SSR and MPA.
+    |       ├── scss
+    |       |   └──....
+    |       └── main.scss         // The styles entry-point, will include other /scss files and also will be used in SSR and MPA.
+    |
     ├── tests                     // The e2e/ui and unit tests.
     |   └──....
+    |
     ├──  .browserslistrc          // Browserslist config file to support previous versions of browsers.
     ├──  .env                     // Envfile to define different Environment Variables.
     ├──  .eslintignore            // Ignore some files in Eslint.